This is a collaborative post.

 The Home Away survey also found out that more than four out of five children still put pen and paper to write to Santa.
 I think this is a lovely statistic because I’d hate to see that tradition die out.
 Less than two out of ten children email Santa, so I’m hoping handwritten Christmas notes are here to stay!

 Other ways to keep the Christmas magic alive

 I often think about the fact that in a few years time our children won’t believe in Father Christmas, so I try to make the most of the Christmas magic while we can.
 This year, we’ll be leaving out a snack each for Santa and Rudolph and a whiskey for Santa.
 It was always milk in my day but my husband insists on whiskey because he wants to drink it!

 Last week Lia came home from nursery with some reindeer food.
-This is just made from oats and glitter and contains a little note for children to read.
-It tells them to sprinkle the reindeer food on the lawn because the sparkles will guide the reindeer to your home.
-However, the RSPCA have recently issued guidance asking people not to sprinkle reindeer food outside as it will be harmful to birds who could ingest the glitter.
-We’ll be sprinkling ours in the living room.
+You can make this yourself, from oats and glitter and our bag contains a little note.
+It tells them to sprinkle the reindeer food on the lawn so sparkles will guide the reindeer to your home.
+However, the RSPCA have recently issued guidance asking people not to sprinkle reindeer food outside.
+It can be harmful to birds who could ingest the glitter.
+So, we’ll be sprinkling ours in the living room.

 What do you do to keep the Christmas magic alive and will you be using the Reroute Santa website this year?